topherconley/sim-spacemap/README.md

 # sim-spacemap

 Simulations associated with [spacemap](https://topherconley.github.io/spacemap/) model.
-Documentation on how to understand the simulation codes  will be forthcoming by __February 6th,2017__.
+Documentation on how to understand the simulation codes  will be forthcoming.

+Copyright Regents of the University of California, 2017.